 You can pack your pie with a variety of ingredients from sweet apples to tender beef chunks and can make your pie well in advance, just make sure you leave plenty of time for it to defrost before serving.

-- How to store: If you’ve opted for ready-frozen pastry, defrost, make into your pie and cook and then store in the fridge, covered in clingfilm for up to 3 days in advance.
-If you’ve made the pastry from scratch you can store in the freezer for up to 1 month in advance.
+• How to store: If you've opted for ready-frozen pastry, defrost, make into your pie and cook and then store in the fridge up to 3 days in advance, covered in clingfilm.
+If you've made the pastry from scratch, you can store it in the freezer up to 1 month in advance.

-Get the recipe: Gluten-free chicken and leek pie
+Get the recipe: Chicken, mushroom and bacon pie

 Planning on making a pie for Christmas dinner?
 We’ve got lots of delicious pie recipes here!